Kaohsiung Zuoying 10,000 Years Festival

 A huge Fire Lion lantern on display to crowds of people outside Fengyi Old City Chenghuang Temple in Zuoying, Kaohsiung, Taiwan, as part of the 10,000 Years Festival.

-Then, the dragon disappeared inside and the Fire Lion parked up out front for people to admire.
+Then, the dragon disappeared inside and the Fire Lion parked up out front.
 And with that, it was over.
-Elsewhere at the festival there were circus acts, fire dancers, musicians, opera, and other theatre shows.
+Elsewhere at the festival there were circus acts, fire dancers, musicians, opera, and other theater shows.
 But I was pleased to focus on the Fire Lion, in anticipation of good fortune and protection against evil spirts.
 May the next 10,000 years be so fine.